Austin Ki Society

 How we do it

-Austin Ki Society, operating as Austin Ki-Aikido, offers drop-in classes as well as traditional ones at two locations in Austin.
-Also, plans are being developed to conduct introductory meet-ups and seminars.
+Austin Ki Society, operating as Austin Ki-Aikido, offers drop-in classes as well as traditional ones.
+All classes are conducted at:

 For more information, contact: firstname.lastname@example.org